At Gaisce we are committed to protecting and respecting your privacy.

 Right to restrict use

-You have a right to ask us to restrict the processing of some or all of your personal information if there is a disagreement about its accuracy or we’re not lawfully allowed to use it.
+You have a right to ask us to restrict the processing of some or all of your personal information if there is a disagreement about its accuracy or we are not lawfully allowed to use it.

 Right of erasure

-You may ask us to delete some or all of your personal information and in certain cases, and subject to certain exceptions; we will do so as far as we are required to.
-In many cases, we will anonymise that information, rather than delete it.
+You may ask us to delete some or all of your personal information and in certain cases, and subject to certain exceptions.
+We will do so as far as we are required to (there are some exceptions to this rule).

 Right for your personal information to be portable